aussig/BGS-Tally/README.md

 All of these files use the JSON format, so can be easily viewed in a text editor or JSON viewer.

 (N.B.
 Older versions of BGS-Tally wrote to `Today Data.txt`, `Yesterday Data.txt` and `MissionLog.txt` in your `BGS-Tally` folder.
-If you run BGS-Tally v2.0.0 or later, these files are automatically converted to the new formats inside `activitydata\` and `otherdata\`, but the old files are left in place in case you want to revert to the previous v1.x plugin.)
+If you run BGS-Tally v2.0.0 or later, these files are automatically converted to the new formats inside `activitydata\` and `otherdata\`).

 ## Network Connections